mamu6587/repet/README.md

 To run the program with default values:
 ./main

-To run the program with custom values:
+To run the program with custom values,
+N and iter must be a positive integer:
-./main [number of bodies] [number of iterations]
+./main [N number of bodies] [iter number of iterations]

+To run the tests:
+make runtest

 Documentation
 -------------